serai-dex/serai/processor/README.md

 When the Serai chain issues a `Burn` event, the processor should send coins accordingly.
 This is done by scheduling the payments out.

+# Unsolved problems

+- Acknowledging a sign ID as signed so we don't continue trying
+- Scheduler uses exact amounts yet we need to handle fees as well
+- Coordinator communication